taqd/LLVMVis/README.md

 # LLVM Visualize

-LLVM Visualize (LLVMVis) is a an interactive program visualization/exploration/debugging tool for LLVM.
-It uses a compiler pass as a backend, and transforms several of LLVM's internal data structures into a json format, to then be visualized using the D3 javascript library.
+LLVM Visualize (LLVMVis) is an interactive program visualization/exploration/debugging tool for LLVM.
+It uses a compiler pass as a backend and transforms several of LLVM's internal data structures into json format, to then be visualized in your webbrowser using the D3 javascript library.

 ## Features
 * Interactive acyclic graph with automatic force layout.
+* Additional, and totally customizable, 'additional information' for every node.
-* Ability to manually set node positions, along with edge widths, and color.
+* Ability to manually set node positions, and edge widths/colours.
 * Prebuilt control flow, data flow, and call graph views
 * An easy to use API with several well documented examples.
 * A history across successive visualizations allowing for changes in code to be easily seen and understood.